jifalops/localization/README.md

   If samples is 3 and drop is 1, 5 raw samples will be taken to make 1 ranging sample.
 * inputs - How many inputs the NN uses.
 Either 1 or 3, depending on whether frequency and channel width should be included.
-* hidden - The number of hidden neurons to use in the NN.
+* hidden - The number of hidden neurons that were used in the NN.
+* maxRange - Upper bound for ranging estimates.
+Should be 100 for WiFi or 10 for BT.
 * weights - The array of weights to use for calculating range using the NN.
   The NN is MLP so the number of weights should be equal to `hidden * (inputs + outputs + 1) + outputs`.
 The number of outputs